-Eight local institutions-Bellarmine University, Indiana University Southeast, Ivy Tech Community College, Jefferson Community College, Louisville Seminary, Southern Baptist Theological Seminary, Spalding University and the University of Louisville-have united to form the Kentuckiana Metroversity.
-The Metroversity has a small but able staff who are constantly working to develop useful, cooperative programs to enrich and broaden the higher education program of the region.
-One specific value is that Louisville Seminary students may take courses at the other institutions without extra charges or undue red tape.
-Another great value has been the excellent cooperation among the libraries of the seven schools; Seminary students have access to all of them (www.metroversity.org).
+Eight local institutions-Bellarmine University, Indiana University Southeast, Ivy Tech Community College Southern Indiana, Jefferson Community and Technical College, Louisville Seminary, Southern Baptist Theological Seminary, Spalding University, and the University of Louisville-comprise Kentuckiana Metroversity.
+By virtue of agreement between its members, Louisville Seminary students may take approved courses at these institutions without extra charges and with registration facilitated by the Louisville Seminary Registrar.
+Additionally, students have access to the library collections of all member schools.